Mechanism of Action

 - Strong

-Magnesium contributes to the normal functioning of the nervous system.
+Magnesium contributes to normal functioning of the nervous system.
 It regulates calcium and potassium flow across neuronal membranes, a mechanism central to nerve signal transmission.

 - Strong